dieguinhomuniz/dieguinhomuniz/README.md

 ## Welcome to my profile on GitHub :v:

-- :office: I’m currently working on Sports Marketing at Milk Comunicação com gente saúdavel
+- :office: I’m currently working on Bimbo Brazil
-- :books: I’m currently learning Business Inteligence
+- :books: I’m currently learning Business Inteligence, IA and programming
-- :pray: I’m looking for a job in a companny of technnology
 - :runner: A fact of me: I'm runner, marathon runner

 ## What I learning: